zhangchl007/MCW-App-modernization/Hands-on lab/Before the HOL - App modernization.md

 3. Select **Purchase** to start provisioning the lab resources.

-    > **NOTE**: The deployment of the custom ARM template takes about 30 minutes to complete.
+    > **Note**: The deployment of the custom ARM template takes about 30 minutes to complete.

 4. You can monitor the progress of the deployment by navigating to the hands-on-lab-SUFFIX resource group in the Azure portal, and then selecting **Deployments** from the left-hand menu.
 The deployment will be named **Microsoft.Template**.
 Select that to view the progress of each item in the template.